-The 1More ColorBuds look like the product of a 1More and Skittles collab.

-  Whereas most audio brands stick to neutral color palettes, the 1More

-  deviates by dabbling with candy-like colors.
-The ColorBuds aren’t just eye

-  candy though: they boast substantive features that aren’t collectively found

-  in wireless earbuds under $100.
+The 1MORE ColorBuds looks like the product of a 1MORE and Skittles collab.
+Whereas most audio brands stick to neutral color palettes, the 1MORE deviates by dabbling with candy-like colors.
+The ColorBuds isn’t just eye candy though: it boasts substantive features that aren’t collectively found in wireless earbuds under $100.

-  Time to see if the 1More ColorBuds are as sweet as they appear.
+Time to see if the 1MORE ColorBuds is as sweet as it appears.

 - Anyone can enjoy these earphones.
-They come at a fair price and afford

-  premium features like aptX and AAC support.
+They come at a fair price and afford premium features like aptX and AAC support.

 What’s it like to use the 1MORE ColorBuds?

 No matter which color variant you choose, the earbud construction is the same: an all-plastic build with a rubberized exterior.
 This rubberized finish keeps the earbuds in place and is reminiscent of the Jabra Elite 75t series.

 The plastic construction is more economical and lets 1MORE expand its budget for things like touch panels, automatic ear detection, and fast charging—all of which are supported by the ColorBuds.
 Granted, the touch controls, while a premium feature, don’t work especially well; during my review period, taps were often accidentally registered as I readjusted my hat.

 Users can adjust the volume directly from the headset but this must be remapped in the 1MORE MUSIC app.

 Whereas the earbuds are well thought out, the case feels like an afterthought.
 Its glossy finish cheapens the package and the hinge feels flimsy.
 The ColorBuds case doesn’t feel nearly as premium as the identically priced Anker Soundcore Liberty Air 2.
 As with most charging cases, the ColorBuds case uses magnets to guide the earbuds in place.
 These magnets are unusually strong, and there were times when the earbuds were difficult to remove gingerly.